 Unix tar command line options

-In this section of UNIX tar command tutorial we will see some useful options of tar command in Linux and we will use this options on our example to understandusage of this option along-with tar command.
+In this section of UNIX tar command tutorial, we will see some useful options of tar command in Linux and we will use this options in our example to understand the usage of this option along-with tar command.

 c -- create, for creating tar file

-v -- verbose, display name of files including,excluding from tar command
+v -- verbose, the display name of files including,excluding from tar command

 f -- following, used to point name of tar file to be created. it actually tells tar command that name of the file is "next" letter just after options.

-x -- extract, for extracting files from tar file.
+x -- extract, for extracting files from the tar file.

-t -- for viewing content of tar file
+t -- for viewing the content of tar file

-z -- zip, tells tar command that create tar file using gzip.
+z -- zip, tells tar command that creates tar file using gzip.

 j –- another compressing option tells tar command to use bzip2 for compression

-r -- update or add file or directory in already existed .tar file
+r -- update or adds file or directory in already existed .tar file

-Most of use use either winzip or winrar in windows machine to zipping or creating archives of content so when we move to command line interface likeUnix or Linux we struggle without those tools.
-UNIX tar command is similar to winzip or winrar and you can use UNIX tar command to create both compressed or uncompressed (zipped) archives in UNIX.
+Most of the use either WinZip or WinRAR in windows machine to zipping or creating archives of content so when we move to command line interface likeUnix or Linux we struggle without those tools.
+UNIX tar command is similar to WinZip or WinRAR and you can use UNIX tar command to create both compressed or uncompressed (zipped) archives in UNIX.

 it has two files and one directory. now we will create a tar file with all these contents.